DannyO96/DataCollectionPipeLine/README.md

 After rethinking my page object model to improve the efficiency of my program i need to separate the page scraping methods and create a method to assert the type of product page before the link is scraped

+The dataframes obtained from scraping are now saved in a folder with gallery images from the products page and these folders are saved in a date time sensitive manner to allow for analysis of product information over time.
+Its likely that we might want to make predictions based upon the data and being able to study the data over time allows for more accurate predictions.